top of page

 The .275 Rigby and the mighty .500 Henry from Adkins and Son

 Edward James “Jim” Corbett (1875–1955) is remembered as India’s most famous hunter of man-eating tigers and leopards.
-His success, however, was not just skill—it was also knowing and trusting the right firearms for the job.
+His success was not just due to skill; it also stemmed from knowing and trusting the right firearms for the job.
 Over his career, three rifles became synonymous with his hunts: the .500 Henry black powder double, the .450/.400 Nitro Express, and the legendary .275 Rigby.

 The Early Years: .500 Henry Adkins & Sons